 - Read with joy and enjoyment: real enjoyment for yourself and great joy for the listeners.

 - Read the stories that the kids love, over and over and over again, and always read in the same ‘tune’ for each book: i.e. with the same intonations on each page, each time.

 - Let children hear lots of language by talking to them constantly about the pictures, or anything else connected to the book; or sing any old song that you can remember; or say nursery rhymes in a bouncy way; or be noisy together doing clapping games.

 - Look for rhyme, rhythm or repetition in books for young children, and make sure the books are really short.

 - Play games with the things that you and the child can see on the page, such as letting kids finish rhymes, and finding the letters that start the child’s name and yours, remembering that it’s never work, it’s always a fabulous game.

 - Never ever teach reading, or get tense around books.

-- Read aloud every day because you just love being with your child, not because it’s the right thing to do.
-This is as important for fathers as it is for mothers!
+- Read aloud every day, mothers and fathers, because you love being with your child, not just because it’s the right thing to do.